 I’m a huge fan of the ’90s sitcom Seinfeld.
-I’ve seen every episode multiple times, and many of its phrases comprise my daily lexicon.
+I’ve seen every episode multiple times, and many of its phrases appear in my daily lexicon.
 One that comes to mind frequently is when Elaine asks Jerry, “Is it possible I’m not as attractive as I think I am?” to which he replies, “Anything’s possible.”

 The world of investing can be chaotic and unpredictable, as well, so we try to make sense of it by building narratives and making connections between discrete events, which may or may not actually be connected.

 Where investors get into trouble is when they make changes to their portfolio based on their belief in the predictive capacity of these narratives.
-Is it possible that the Fed might decide to do X which might cause the market to do Y?
+Is it possible that the Fed might decide to do X, which might cause the market to do Y?
 Anything’s possible.
-The better question is, how likely is the Fed to do X, and how would that affect the portfolio in the short- and long-term?
-Notice the distinction here – I mentioned the effect on the portfolio, not the market.
+The better question is how likely is the Fed to do X, and how would that affect the portfolio in the short and long term?
+Notice the distinction here.
+I mentioned the effect on the portfolio, not the market.
 Depending on how the portfolio is constructed, it will follow the market to varying degrees.
 If the portfolio is anything other than a mirror image of whatever benchmark is being used to represent the market, it will not respond in exactly the same way.
 This is where diversification and asset allocation come into play.

 However, we can create space between the narratives and any resultant actions by revisiting the portfolio objective and reminding ourselves why we are investing.
 Is this a long-term goal?
 Is the asset allocation appropriate?
 Is the portfolio diversified?
 Is it built to weather different economic conditions?
 Discuss it with your advisor.
 It’s understandable to be concerned, particularly in our 24/7 news cycle, but try to spot the narratives and remember to stay grounded.
-As Jerry said, anything’s possible … but is it probable?
+As Jerry said, anything’s possible, but is it probable?
 More importantly, are you prepared?